AuroBreeze/quick-c/README.en.md

 Create a `.quick-c.json` file in your project root directory to customize configuration for specific projects, overriding global settings.
 The plugin automatically detects and applies project configuration when available.

 **Configuration file lookup rules:**
-- Search upward from the current file's directory
+- Only search in the current working directory (`:pwd`, project root)
-- Stop at the first `.quick-c.json` file found
+- File name is fixed to `.quick-c.json`
-- Support nested project structures
+- On directory change (`DirChanged`), configuration is auto reloaded (with 400ms debounce)

 **Configuration format:**
 - JSON format